DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Introduction

+High-quality compression techniques for LLMs have become increasingly important due to the ubiquity of pre-training and success of model and data scaling.
+Compression can reduce model size and latency, which helps facilitate reduced inference costs, on-device capabilities, and improved access to models by both users and researchers.

+Structured pruning is a popular approach to compression because it directly reduces the on-disk size of LLMs and accelerates inference, without requiring specialized hardware or libraries, often needed for unstructured pruning.
+By targeting and removing entire structures, such as attention heads, blocks from weights, neurons, or entire layers, structured pruning delivers direct inference speed-ups and memory savings.
+One variety of structured pruning reduces the width of weights across model layers, resulting in compressed models with more computational throughput \citep{ma2023llm, ashkboos2024slicegpt}.
+In general, these width pruning techniques aim to identify important neurons, and discard neurons which are deemed less important.

-Parallel to pruning-based methods, a complementary line of research has focused on direct parameter intervention that exploits functional invariance to change model parameters without changing the underlying model function.
-In other words, these interventions involve designing functions $\pi$ that act on model parameters $\theta$ such that the model preserves $f(x|\theta) = f(x|\pi(\theta))$.
-This functional invariance is central to many model merging methods \citep{singh2020model,ainsworthgit}, and has recently been explored for single-model compression applications.
-These applications tend to design functions $\pi^*$ such that the model function is approximated due to the compression objective, i.e. $f(x|\theta) \approx f(x|\pi^*(\theta))$.
-Examples include QuaRot, where rotational matrices are applied to Transformer weights to reduce outliers for improved low bit quantization \citep{ashkboos2024quarot}, and SliceGPT, where rotational PCA matrices are again applied to prepare weights for low-eigenvalue neuron pruning \citep{ashkboos2024slicegpt}.
+Beyond weight removal, a complementary line of research focuses on applying invariant transformations to model parameters.
+These methods involve designing functions $\pi$ that modify model parameters $\theta$ such that the model preserves $f(x|\theta) = f(x|\pi(\theta))$, to prepare the model for downstream tasks.
+Prior work has designed invariant transformations to enable many model merging methods \citep{singh2020model,ainsworthgit}, and has recently been explored for single-model compression applications \cite{theustowards}.
+These single-model applications tend to design functions $\pi^*$ such that the model function is approximated due to the compression objective, i.e. $f(x|\theta) \approx f(x|\pi^*(\theta))$.
+Relevant examples include QuaRot, where rotational matrices are applied to Transformer weights to reduce outliers for improved low bit quantization \citep{ashkboos2024quarot}, and SliceGPT, where rotational PCA matrices are again applied to prepare weights for low-eigenvalue neuron pruning \citep{ashkboos2024slicegpt}.